-Stuart Cohen is the co-founder and Executive Director of TransForm, ClimatePlan’s fiscal sponsor.
-TransForm advocates for world-class transit and walkable communities in the Bay Area and California.
-TransForm’s campaigns have brought together diverse coalitions and raised over $6 billion for sustainable and socially just transportation.
+Stuart Cohen is the co-founder and executive director of TransForm, ClimatePlan’s fiscal sponsor.
+TransForm advocates for world-class transit and walkable communities in the Bay Area and California, bringing together diverse coalitions and raising over $6 billion for sustainable and socially just transportation.
 In addition to helping initiate the Bay Area’s Regional Smart Growth Strategy, Stuart helped conceive and launch the Great Communities Collaborative to engage Bay Area communities in planning for sustainable, equitable development near transit.
-Previously, Stuart worked with ICLEI – Local Governments for Sustainability as a researcher on the climate impacts of alternative transportation policies and fuels, and at NYPIRG (New York Public Interest Research Group) as a toxics campaign coordinator and Statewide Canvass Director.
+Previously, Stuart worked with ICLEI – Local Governments for Sustainability and at NYPIRG (New York Public Interest Research Group).
 Stuart received a Master’s Degree in Public Policy (MPP) from the Goldman School of Public Policy at U.C.
 Berkeley.

 Tony Dang, California Walks

 Tony Dang is the executive director of California Walks, overseeing the organization’s policy advocacy, development, community engagement programs, technical assistance services, and operations.
 Tony is passionate about creating more vibrant, livable communities through the intersection of health, transportation, sustainability, and equity.
 Tony is a certified instructor of the Safe Routes to School National Course and also serves on the Board of Directors of the California Bicycle Coalition and the California Pan-Ethnic Health Network (CPEHN).
 Tony holds a BA from Stanford University in Comparative Studies in Race & Ethnicity.

 Chione L. Flegal, PolicyLink